Segismundo Casado: Junior officer

-In 1921 Casado was transferred to Larache in Spanish Morocco and assigned to a machine gun company, deployed mostly as protection of various logistics operations.
-He was appreciated by superiors, who in reports noted Casado’s distinguished role in combat and in the rear.
-However, following less that half a year in Morocco in 1922 he was withdrawn from line, assigned to Regimento Mixto de Artillería and then to Comandancia General de Ceuta.
+In 1921 Casado was transferred to Larache in Spanish Morocco and assigned to a machine-gun company, deployed mostly as protection of various logistics operations.
+He was appreciated by superiors, who in reports noted Casado's distinguished role in combat and in the rear.
+However, following less than half a year in Morocco in 1922 he was withdrawn from the line, and assigned to the Regimento Mixto de Artillería and then to the Comandancia General de Ceuta.
 In 1923 Casado received the General Staff diploma.

 In 1924 Casado was recorded within the Alcalá de Henares garrison.
-In 1925 he assumed command of a squadron in Regimento de Lanceros de la Reina in Madrid.
+He assumed command of a squadron in the Regimento de Lanceros de la Reina in Madrid the following year.
 In 1928 he entered another military course intended for candidates to higher officer ranks, and in 1929 he was promoted to comandante.
-In 1930 he was posted to Escuela de Estudios Superiores (later Escuela Superior de Guerra), but this time as auxiliary professor at Curso de Táctica y Servicio de Estado Mayor.
-According to his own account, from the onset Casado opposed the Primo de Rivera dictatorship; documents confirm that in 1927 he defended in military court some individuals involved in so-called Sanjuanada, and in 1929 he represented in court the officers deemed engaged in rebellious activities in Ciudad Real.
+A year later he was posted to the Escuela de Estudios Superiores (later Escuela Superior de Guerra), but this time as auxiliary professor at Curso de Táctica y Servicio de Estado Mayor.
+According to his own account, from the onset Casado opposed the Primo de Rivera dictatorship; documents confirm that in 1927 he defended in military court some individuals involved in the so-called Sanjuanada, and in 1929 he represented in court the officers deemed engaged in rebellious activities in Ciudad Real.

 Senior officer

-The advent of the Republic produced military reform and revision of some promotions; in 1931 Casado’s ascension to commandant was reversed.
+The advent of the Republic produced military reform and revision of some promotions; in 1931 Casado's ascension to commandant was reversed.
 Casado continued to work in Escuela Superior; in 1931 he published a study, Organización del Ejército Francés, and in 1933 Empleo de la División de Caballería en el Servicio de Exploración estratégica followed.
-According to some sources, at the time Casado became one of key advocates of armored units, up to total replacement of cavalry with armoured units (arma blindada.
+According to some sources, at the time Casado became one of key advocates of armored units, up to total replacement of cavalry with arma blindada.
 In late 1934 he was (again) nominated to comandante.
-In early 1935 Casado was nominated commander of personal detachment of the president (escolta del presidente), Niceto Alcalá-Zamora; since May 1936 he performed the same role serving the new president, Manuel Azaña.
+In early 1935 Casado was nominated commander of personal detachment of the president (escolta del presidente), Niceto Alcalá-Zamora; from May 1936 he performed the same role serving the new president, Manuel Azaña.

-According to some sources during the coup of July 1936 Casado personally decided that Azaña be relocated from his residence in El Pardo to the centre of Madrid; the move which might have prevented Azaña’s captivity, as presidential communications unit rebelled.
+According to some sources, during the coup of July 1936, Casado personally decided that Azaña be relocated from his residence in El Pardo to the centre of Madrid; the move which might have prevented Azaña's captivity, as the presidential communications unit rebelled.
 He than served in Sierra de Guadarrama, according to some in general staff of “columna Bernal”, and according to others as “jefe de la columna Galán”.
-In October 1936 he was recalled to Madrid and assumed the role of head of operations department at the General Staff, reportedly because he was considered “excellent planner”; he was also promoted to teniente coronel.
-Other sources claim he was dismissed as head of operations shortly.
+In October 1936 he was recalled to Madrid and assumed the role of head of the operations department at the General Staff, reportedly because he was considered an “excellent planner”; he was also promoted to teniente coronel.
+Other sources claim he was dismissed as head of operations shortly after.